 For emergencies, call 214-922-1266.

-Underground parking is available at the Museum’s 400-space garage on a first-come, first-served basis for a flat fee of $10, payable at time of entry.
-Cash and major credit cards are accepted.
-Garage parking for DMA Members and Nasher Sculpture Center members is free, pending availability.
+Underground parking is available in the Museum’s 400-space garage on a first-come, first-served basis for a flat fee of $15, payable at time of entry.
+Major credit cards are accepted.
+Garage parking for DMA Members and Nasher Sculpture Center Members is free, pending availability.
 Clearance in the underground parking garage is 6 feet, 8 inches high.

-Access to the DMA’s underground parking garage is located off of Harwood Street (one way, south).
+Access to the DMA’s underground parking garage is located off Harwood Street (one way, south).

 Handicap-access parking spaces are located on Levels P1, P2, and P3 of the Museum’s parking garage.

-In the event that the Museum garage may be full, please review the map of nearby surface lots and garages that have reserved parking for Museum visitors.
+In the event the DMA Garage is full, please review the map of nearby surface lots and garages that have reserved parking for Museum visitors.
 In addition to these locations, other parking exists throughout the downtown area.

-For alternate parking options, visit the Dallas Arts District website.
+For alternative parking options, visit the Dallas Arts District website.

 Tours and School Visits